bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   of its parent container, rather than the fixed width defined by the 'width' attribute.

-+ visual:1
++ direction:column

-  This flag is currently used by 'tabular' bundle to allow user to build the table visually, using dashes, equal signs and vertical bars for expressing horizontal lines, double horizontal lines, and table cells.
+  This flag is currently used by 'tabular' bundle to allow user to build the table visually so that data in a table can be built in a column-by-column basis.

 + devicesize:600 12